andrewparmar/CP-2022Fall/A4-High_Dynamic_Range/README.md

 *Hint:* investigate your histograms and control your outliers to reduce artifacts

 ### 3c.
-One Best HDR Image Requirements
+Best HDR Image Requirements

-Generate your `bestHDR` code in `hdr.py` to take as input your basicHDR image and output your bestHDR image.
+Generate your `bestHDR` code in `hdr.py` to take as input your basicHDR image and output your bestHDR image (see the paper suggestion in 3a).
 You will also implement the `colorspaceEnhancement` function which will take in your bestHDR image and perform color enhancement on it.
 All code must be in `hdr.py`.
 Inputs and outputs are defined in the docstring.
 The code will be tested for operability in the autograder, and by TAs.
 Your images and their histogram-CDF plots will go into your report.
 You will discuss your method and its code.

 Write your code *without* using opencv **major algorithm functions**.
 No cv2.doMyHomeworkForMe().
 Specifically, no cv2 versions of CLAHE, or Tonemaps: Debevec, Robertson, Mertens, Drago, Durand, Mantiuk or Reinhard.
 Nothing in this project can be done using outside software excepting input image alignment for those who take their own pictures.